 Councils are required by law to establish the position of Chief Administrative Officer (CAO).
-The Municipalities Act refers to this position as the administrator, and The Cities Act refers to the City Commissioner or City Manager.
+The Municipalities Act, and The Northern Municipalities Act refer to this position as the administrator, and The Cities Act refers to the City Commissioner or City Manager.
 To keep it simple, we'll use the term CAO here.

 The CAO is expected to "perform the duties and exercise the powers and functions" assigned to them by provincial legislation, or by council.
 The Urban Municipal Administrators Act says that for towns, villages, and resort villages with a population above 100, the CAO must be certified.
-Recruiting and retaining qualified CAOs is becoming increasingly difficult.
+Recruiting and retaining qualified CAO's is becoming increasingly difficult.
 If your urban government finds itself in this position, you and your neighbouring local governments (rural or urban) can jointly hire a qualified CAO.

 Council hires the CAO to manage the day-to-day operations of the urban municipality.
-In a healthy, functioning council/ administration relationship, the CAO is the only employee of council (more on the working relationships in Working Together in Urban Government).
+In a healthy, functioning council/administration relationship, the CAO is the only employee of council (more on the working relationships in Working Together in Urban Government on page 13).
 All other staff report directly or indirectly to the CAO.
 This arrangement ensures that council remains focused on setting strategic direction, allowing administration to focus on operational execution.

 A good CAO has a diverse skill set and superb communication abilities.
-While larger cities and towns often have more staff to share the responsibilities, in small centres the CAO is required to be a Jack of All Trades.
-The most important job of the CAO is to execute council's directions, but in a small centres they also:
+While larger cities and towns often have more staff to share the responsibilities, in smaller centres the CAO is required to handle the majority of responsibilities on their own.
+The most important job of the CAO is to execute council's directions, but in a small centres they may also: